sb-ncbr/chemtools/README.md

 - write docstrings \[in progress\]

 - test uploading large files.
 Maybe it will be necessary to upload/download them by chunks
+- write about different architecture possibilities regarding the containerized apps.
+Each worker runs only one container vs one worker runs every container